I'm Nathan Lemay and this is my blog.

 I work full time as a Senior Privacy Engineer at Robinhood—thoughts and opinions on this blog are my own.
 I previously worked as a Privacy Engineer on Google's Mergers and Acquisitions team, as well as being a Senior Software Engineer on GoDaddy's Digital Crimes Unit and Child Safety teams.

 I live in Washington state with my partner and our Coton de Tuléar (Bru).
 I recently graduated with my M.S., Cybersecurity from Georgia Tech where I currently support the Privacy for Professionals course offered by Peter Swire and DeBrae Kennedy-Mayo.
 In my copious free time, I enjoy baking, hiking, and ignoring more hobbies than I can remember.

 For the foreseeable future, the majority of the content planned for The Privacy Practitioner will be free.
 However, should you choose to support me and the site you can subscribe to members-only content.

 Please note, due to the current limitations in the Ghost platform (where this blog is hosted), if you would like to cancel an existing subscription please reach out to me.
-I am hoping that Ghost adds more accessible options for canceling subscriptions in the near future.
+I am eager for Ghost to add more accessible options for canceling subscriptions in the future.